 So, at what point did you decide to actually start playing music?

-Well, I didn’t get into playing music until I was in my 20s, after I moved to New York.
-I bought a guitar basically because I like to write and I wanted to write songs.
-I started by writing country songs with titles like ‘Dog Pound of Love’ and ‘There’s a Little Bit of Elvis in Us All’.
-Eventually I started writing songs that have maybe a little more substance.
-Over time I became somewhat proficient at the guitar, bass and keyboard and at this point, after decades of playing, I’m possibly not half bad.
+I didn’t get into playing music until I was in my 20s, after I moved to New York.
+I love to write, so I bought a guitar because I wanted to write songs.
+I started by writing country songs.
+Over time I became somewhat proficient and at this point, after decades of playing, I’m possibly not half bad.

 It took a long time for me to consider myself a ‘musician’ in any respect, but at this point I’ve written and recorded well over a hundred songs and done enough on a professional level that it would actually be inaccurate to say that I’m NOT 'a musician’.

-How did you decide that art would become not just like a hobby for you?
+At what point did you decide that art would become your main focus?
 Were you doing it in high school?
 Taking classes?

 Belle River, Ontario

-I suppose I was probably about 18 when I decided I was going to start doing artwork in a conscious, applied way.
-I considered ‘commercial art’, as it was called back then, for a short period of time.
+I was probably about 18 when I started doing artwork in a conscious, applied way.
+It revealed itself to be just about the only thing that made life understandable.
 I put together a portfolio of designs and drawings and was accepted into the College for Creative Studies in Detroit, which I attended for one semester back in 1978.

 So I left school to find out what that was.